Cat Dental Care

 - Water Additives and Gels

 Popular dental care products on the market are water additives and tartar prevention gels.
-Water additives are like mouthwash for cats that they drink.
+Water additives are like mouthwash for cats (unlike mouthwash, however, water additives are safe for your cat to drink!) that they drink.
 Most are flavored to your cat’s liking and are easy for cat parents to use.
-They work by killing the bacteria in order to prevent plaque from becoming tartar and work best on clean teeth.
+They work by killing the bacteria in order to prevent plaque from becoming tartar, and they work best on clean teeth.
 Oral gels can also be effective at preventing and cleaning tartar from teeth.
 Most gels are flavored and will need to be applied weekly.

 Preventative Measures You Can Take for Dental Disease in Cats